ircv3/ircv3-specifications/extensions/sts.md

 ### Ignoring an invalid request

-A server tells a insecure client to use secure connections for roughly 6 months.
+A server tells an insecure client to use secure connections for roughly 6 months.
 There is no port advertised.

       Insecure Client: CAP LS 302
                Server: CAP * LS :sts=duration=15552000

-The client ignores this because it has received an STS persistence policy over a insecure connection and the STS cap doesn't contain an upgrade policy.
+The client ignores this because it has received an STS persistence policy over an insecure connection and the STS cap doesn't contain an upgrade policy.

 ### Handling tokens with unknown keys